-Accreditations and qualifications help prove the competence of the relevant party in their field of expertise.
+Accreditations and qualifications matter!
 For teachers, the main one is their QTS.
 For security systems installers, these are NSI, BAFE, CHAS and SSAIB.

 So what happens if you don't pay attention to these when choosing the company that is going to install your school's fire alarm and access control systems?

 What are the repercussions of making the wrong choice?

 'one school was fined £2,000 ... because the school didn't ensure the contractor was competent.'

 Well, one school was fined £2,000 when a contractor they hired sustained an injury whilst working on school premises.

 The prosecution was brought by the London Borough of Hounslow because the school didn't ensure the contractor was competent to complete the job they had undertaken.

 If the school had checked that the company had the relevant health and safety accreditations then perhaps the accident could have been avoided.
 We'll never know.

 Yet this example highlights a more important question...